 |Dates:||Tuesday 29 June 2021, Tuesday 13 July 2021|

 Session 1: Key points on the Public Sector Equality Duty

 1-2pm, Tuesday 29 June 2021

-Chair – Stephanie Harrison QC, Garden Court Chambers
+Chair – Stephanie Harrison QC, Joint Head of Garden Court Chambers

 Overview of the Public Sector Equality Duty – Miranda Butler, Garden Court Chambers

 Case law update – Nicola Braganza, Garden Court Chambers

 How to fund a claim – Leona Bashow, Equality and Human Rights Commission (EHRC)